Free life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 Life insurance can help your loved ones manage expenses if you pass away unexpectedly.
-And if you’re planning to have a family, buying life insurance as early as possible is one of the most affordable ways to protect them financially in the future.
+Buying life insurance as early as possible is one of the most affordable ways to protect your loved ones financially in the future.

 We used industry data, cost estimates from Policygenius carrier partners, and ratings from third parties like AM Best and J.D.
-Power to pick the best insurers on the market.
-Our independent recommendations will help you get life insurance coverage with confidence.
+Power to pick the best insurers on the market — whether you’re a millennial or Gen Z. Our independent recommendations will help you get life insurance coverage with confidence.

 Policygenius rating